jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 [re-released](https://blogs.msdn.microsoft.com/commandline/2018/09/28/re-open-sourcing-ms-dos-1-25-and-2-0/)
 the MS-DOS 1.x and 2.x source files on [GitHub](https://github.com/microsoft/ms-dos).
-The files are identical to the original CHM release, so no effort was made to improve the previous release, remove irrelevant files, organize them by original diskette, etc.  And while I'm a big fan of GitHub, one downside to using a Git repository to "archive" old files is that all the original file modification dates and times are lost.
+The files are identical to the original CHM release, so no effort was made to improve the previous release, remove irrelevant files, organize them by original diskette, etc.  While GitHub is a great resource, one downside to using a Git repository to "archive" old files is that all the original file modification dates and times are lost.

 Microsoft's sole improvement of the 2018 re-release was to quietly relax restrictions on the reuse of the source code,